Library preparation, sequencing, bioinformatics.

 - Completed libraries are individually measured by Qubit, TapeStation and Kapa qPCR quant assay, pooled accordingly, and sequenced.

 - Raw data are distributed internally through server share folders setup by DFCI Research Computing (if you don’t have server access yet, request it).
 Data are distributed to external investigators by web server, ftp, or an old fashioned external hard drive.

-We DO NOT perform chromatin IP in our facility, but we can make ChIPseq libraries from a small of DNA.
+We DO NOT perform chromatin IP in our facility, but we can make ChIPseq libraries from a small amount of DNA.

 DNA QC: bioanalyzer

 Sequencing: MiSeq (1 or 2 samples), NextSeq (10-20 samples)

 Library preparation: PCR prep performed by investigator.
 Here is an efficient PCR library prep protocol from the Broad Institute that works well.
 We have developed software capable of demultiplexing these staggered primer barcode designs.